trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 Where the value determines on the mode used (e.g. `AUTO`, `2X`, `5X`, `10X`, `15X`, `30X`).

+Although the exception being stitched .360's from the GoPro MAX (using GoPro Fusion Studio), where these tags are not present.

-However, for timelapses not shot in timewarp mode this tag contains the value
+Timelapses not shot in timewarp mode this tag contains the value

 ```
 <GoPro:Rate>2_1SEC</GoPro:Rate>
 ```

-Which is also reported in video files, so no use there.
+However, this is also reported in video files, so no use there.
+And again, this tag is not found in MAX processed .360's.

-You can however use the track handlers reported when normal timelapse mode is being used.
+You can however use the track handlers reported when any timelapse mode is being used.

 Using the MAX as an example, videos always have sound, and therefore an audio track: